Robbepop/apint/README.md

 - SMT solvers may use this as an underlying model for the theory of bitvectors.
 - Operations and backend for cryptographic keys.
 - Also usable as a simple bitset with runtime length information.
+- Use it like any big integer library, except that the user manages resizes and allocations.

 ## Internals

 The design focus is at efficiency and robustness.
+An `ApInt` constists of a sequence of `Digit`s.
-`ApInt` instances are small-value-optimized.
-This means that only `ApInt` instances with a bit-width larger than 64 bits allocate dynamic memory.
+A `Digit` is `u64` by default, but this can be changed TODO `ApInt` instances are small-value-optimized.
+This means that only `ApInt` instances with a bit-width larger than the number of bits in a `Digit` allocate dynamic memory.

-An `ApInt` constists of a sequence of 64-bit `Digit`s.
-Computations are done within their 128-bit `DoubleDigit` form to prevent bit-loss on over- or underflows.
-This implies a dependency on 128-bit integers which are currently unstable in Rust.
+Very little `unsafe` is used outside of managing internal `union`s, by default.
+The robustness of `ApInt` operations is backed by extensive fuzz testing (including unit, regression, random input, and edge case testing in multiple flag modes).
+Internal bounds checking is on by default but can be turned off and `unsafe` indexing turned on by the TODO flag.
+To be clear, input checks to functions will still be on (e.g. functions will still return `Err`s if input bit widths are not matching).
+This has the advantage of increasing performance by approximately TODO, but be warned that if a bug is encountered it will cause undefined behavior instead of panicking like it does when the flag is off.
+Even with the TODO flag enabled, `apint` is still arguably one of the safest big integer libraries because of intensive testing with the flag enabled and disabled.

+## Performance

+For best performance, compile with `O3`, `panic=abort`, `cpu=native` (which can have a decent impact on some CPUs due to better CPU-specific shifting and `.leading_zeros()` functions), TODO (see "Internals" above).

 ## Differences & Parallels